 "2.22.
-"Emergency braking signal" means logic signal indicating emergency braking specified in paragraphs 3.1.15. to 3.1.15.2. of this Regulation."
+"Emergency braking signal" means logic signal indicating emergency braking specified in paragraphs 3.1.15. to 3.1.15.2. of this Regulation.

+“2.23. “disable the antilock brake system” means to put the system into a state where it will no longer fulfil the technical requirements of section 4.9 of this regulation."

 Insert a new paragraph 3.1.14., to read:

 "3.1.14.
 The effectiveness of the braking systems, including the anti-lock system, shall not be adversely affected by magnetic or electrical fields.